-Analysis of results: Direct billings and annual reconciliations remain areas for growth.
+Analysis of results: Dual Party Relay, direct billings and annual reconciliations remain areas for improvement.

 Factors affecting results: Number of companies/parties needing to be billed, availability of staff to compile billing information and prepare invoices.

-Resources used: The IUB has three staff members on the Accounting and Assessment Team.
-These three also work for the Office of Consumer Advocate and the Iowa Insurance Division, who pay for a portion of the costs of running the section.
+Resources used: In January of 2009, the IUB Accounting and Assessment Team was reduced from three staff members to two.
+A third team member was added in late FY 2011.
+The team also works for the Office of Consumer Advocate and the Iowa Insurance Division, who pay for a portion of the costs of running the section.

-Name: Acknowledge receipt of official filings.
+Name: Acknowledge receipt of official filings/Distribute new filings to staff.

-Description: When a company makes a filing with the IUB, they receive a letter acknowledging that the IUB has received the filing.
+Description: When a company makes a filing with the IUB, they and IUB staff receive an e-mail notification acknowledging that the IUB has received the filing.

-Why we are doing this: Acknowledgement letters confirm for filing parties that the information has been received.
+Why we are doing this: Acknowledgement e-mails confirm for filing parties that the information has been received.
+They notify staff that a new filing has been processed in EFS.